Double layer in ionic liquids: capacitance vs temperature: Introduction

 Table~\ref{tab:literature_overview} summarises previous experimental and computational findings.
 We note that most of the experimental measurements were conducted in a~narrower potential range than the simulations, while the computational studies were performed at higher temperatures than the experiments.
-Overall, there are several contradicting explanations of the $C(T)$-dependence which were vividly discussed in Refs.~\onlinecite{Lockett2010a,Druschler2012,Ivanistsev2013vwi,Vatamanu2014uro,Chen2017wlo}.
+Overall, there are several contradicting explanations of the $C(T)$-dependence which were vividly discussed in Refs.~\citenum{Lockett2010a,Druschler2012,Ivanistsev2013vwi,Vatamanu2014uro,Chen2017wlo}.

 To get more insights into the problem, we have performed molecular dynamics (MD) simulations of a~generic coarse-grained IL confined between two oppositely charged surfaces.
 The coarse-grain approach was deliberately chosen to avoid the excessive complexity related to molecular structure of the ions.
 Using the constant surface charge ($\sigma$) method, we evaluated the potential drop ($U$) and the differential capacitance for a~range of temperatures from 250 to 500\,K. This paper presents these results and explains the obtained capacitance vs temperature dependency.